EXCLUSIVE-Exxon to exit Equatorial Guinea amid wider Africa crude phaseout

 As crude output in West Africa shrinks, production in the Americas is expected to grow to 28 million bpd next year, up 2.3 million bpd from pre-pandemic levels, OPEC estimates show.
 Much of the increase comes from the United States, Canada, Guyana and Brazil, some of the places where Exxon has increased spending on oil output.

-Exxon has decided to decommission Zafiro and tow the platform away, possibly next month, one of the people said.
-Future revenue from Zafiro would not have covered the cost of repairs, the person said.
+Exxon has decided to decommission Zafiro and tow the platform away, an Exxon spokesperson confirmed, declining to comment further.

 Exxon could recover some of Zafiro's production and reach about 25,000-30,000 bpd by adding a third platform called Jade, pending government and company approvals, one of the people said.